 Buying at the right time will play a significant role in the success or failure of an investment.
 You should never watch the market closely and think you need to quickly get your buy orders in.
 Success in CS2 investing requires patience, and you need to see market bubbles where the price can’t stay there for long.

 Many new investors fall for the FOMO, the fear of missing out.
 When there is a hyped skin investment, people think they need to invest now because the price will be far higher in the future, this is known as FOMO, and you need to spot a FOMO trend.
 A great example was in the Shattered Web Case in May 2020.
 The case price kept climbing to almost two dollars after some influencers recommended investing in the case.
 Unfortunately, this type of growth is never permanent; soon after, the price began to tumble downwards.

 In April 2020, I wanted to invest in the Shattered Web Case when the price was $1.20.
 However, I felt this price was too high and not natural.
 So I placed buy orders at $0.95 and waited for the price to drop.
 After two weeks, my buy orders were filled.
 Had I felt the pressure to buy in at $1.20, I would have missed out on some remarkable gains.

 Items with the most volatility usually end up becoming the best investments.
 Stickers and cases below $5 will always be the most volatile, making them the best potential profit.
 These items will also have the most risk associated with investing since the price doesn’t have to go upwards.

-There should always be a reason why you want to invest in a CSGO item at a specific price and why that price will be higher in the future.
-It’s essential to look at CSGO’s player count since more players will mean a higher demand for knives and nice play skins.
+There should always be a reason you want to invest in a CS2 item at a specific price and why that price will be higher in the future.
+It’s essential to look at CS2’s player count since more players will mean a higher demand for knives and nice play skins.

 Every investment involves an unpredictable amount of risk.
 SkinLords writers’ are not financial advisers and do not claim to be financial advisers.
 Conduct your own research before making any decision.